 These insights can be useful for nonprofits (who need to leverage their biggest donors as community advocates) and B2B companies (who use account-based marketing to drive revenue).

 As sales and marketing manage the buying process across various touchpoints and channels, it’s important to know how different variables affect the sales cycle.
 If anything, sales cycles are getting longer and more complicated.
 According to SiriusDecisions, the average sales cycle has increased by 22 percent over the last five years.
 Sales cycle reports can depict the average cycle duration (from lead capture to close) across different lead sources, and drill down to smaller metrics such as average response time.

 3) CRM Pipeline Reports

 CRM Pipeline reports show how your leads are progressing or regressing through the decision process, and what opportunities are pending.
 This helps marketers set quotas for their campaigns and helps salespeople prioritize their development tactics based on opportunity stage.
-Infusionsoft by Keap offers a Pipeline Summary report (opportunities by stage, date range and team), and a Pipeline Detail report (stage movement details).
+Keap offers a Pipeline Summary report (opportunities by stage, date range and team), and a Pipeline Detail report (stage movement details).